- About the OSA

 The event continued to be known as the ACT Awards until 2003 when it was regenerated and expanded as the Ottawa Sports Awards.

-In 2017 the Ottawa Sports Awards celebrates its 65th continuous year of recognizing athletic excellence in Ottawa.
+In 2017 the Ottawa Sports Awards celebrated its 65th continuous year of recognizing athletic excellence in Ottawa.
 We are now the largest amateur sport recognition event in Canada, and the most comprehensive and inclusive amateur sport recognition program in Canada.

 Each year we recognize and award the best amateur athlete in Ottawa in 65 different sports – from Athletics to Wrestling.
 Recent winners include Erica Wiebe who won Olympic gold in wrestling, Rachel Homan the current world curling champion, and Vincent De Haitre a cycling and speed skating athlete.